Mizux/li-ov4689/README.md

 3. Register state (e.g. flip) are lost when stream is stopped.
 Please see the **[ov5640_flip](ov5640_flip)** readme for further details.

-4. It seems that camera can't restart after a STREAM_OFF.
+4. It seems that camera can't set Resolution (i.e. S_FMT) after a STREAM_OFF.
 Please see the  **[camera_startup](camera_startup)** readme for further details.

 5. Usually first N images (with N equal to v4l2 queue buffer size) are empty.